AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 !!! danger

-       DROP DATABASE command deletes the database and all its tables and data.
+       The ```DROP DATABASE``` command deletes the database and all its tables and data.
 It will delete the specified object _permanently_, so use it with caution.

 ## Conclusion

 We hope this section has been helpful with your learning journey on the following:

-- [x] Using CREATE to create a new database objects such as schema, table and column
+- [x] Using CREATE to create new database objects such as schema, table and column
 - [x] Using USE to set a schema to default
 - [x] Using ALTER to modify the database objects
 - [x] Using DROP to delete database objects